jfrazee/awesome-nifi/README.md

 * [KayLerch/apache-nifi-voiceops-skill](https://github.com/KayLerch/apache-nifi-voiceops-skill) - An Alexa skill which can be used to voice-control an Apache NiFi dataflow
 * [imaifactory/nifi-processors](https://github.com/imaifactory/nifi-processors) - Includes processors for converting from regex named groups and LTSV to JSON
 * [selim-namsi/NifiGroKProcessor](https://github.com/selim-namsi/NifiGroKProcessor) - Grok processor
+* [DhruvKumar/nifi-grok-processor-bundle](https://github.com/DhruvKumar/nifi-grok-processor-bundle) - NiFi processor which can parse using Grok like expressions
+* [DoxoLogic/nifi-generate-content](https://github.com/DoxoLogic/nifi-generate-content) - Apache nifi processor for creating a new FlowFile content based on property value
+* [weaverplatform/weaver-nifi](https://github.com/weaverplatform/weaver-nifi) - Processor implementations for the Apache NiFi platform for connecting to the Weaver Platform

 ## Deployment